Last updated on March 21st, 2023 at 06:00 pmReading Time: 13 minutes

 Aussies are not aggressive but a little shy.
 They will shy from strangers and prefer to stick to your side, but Border collies are not like that.
 Remember, it is not to be worried about; a bit of training will help your dog adjust to cats, other dogs, and children under your supervision.

 The good news for Aussies lovers is they are relatively low-maintenance pets.
+You can even adopt a Border Collie Australian Shepherd mix to get the best of both breeds.
+(Find more details on the crossbreed here)

 4. Belgian Sheepdog